biocodellc/biscicol-server/README.md

 # About ppo-data-server
-The PPO data server is a machine level interface to the elasticsearch database back-end storing all indexed results from the [https://github.com/biocodellc/ppo-data-pipeline](ppo-data-pipeline).
-There is a front-end in development which calls the ppo-data-server, called the [https://github.com/biocodellc/ppo-data-interface](ppo-data-interface)
+The PPO data server is a machine level interface to the elasticsearch database back-end storing all indexed results from the [https://github.com/biocodellc/ppo-data-pipeline] (ppo-data-pipeline).
+There is a front-end in development which calls the ppo-data-server, called the [https://github.com/biocodellc/ppo-data-interface] (ppo-data-interface)

 In technical speak, the ppo-data-service is a node.js reverse proxy to the elasticsearch database service, which is run on a different server, secured by an opening through a firewall via a dedicated port.